vitali-fedulov/hyper/README.md

 ## How to use

-1) Normalize values of your input vectors to same min/max value range.
-Use min/max values in the parameters settings.
+1) Normalize each component of your input vectors to the same min/max value range.
+Use these min/max values in the parameters settings.
 2) Provided a float vector []float64, use `CentralCube` and `CubeSet` functions to generate hypercube coordinates []int and [][]int.
 3) Generate a `DecimalHash`/`FNV1aHash` and `HashSet` for corresponding central hash and hash set from the hypercube coordinates above.
 The difference between one hash and a hash set is that one corresponds to a hash-table record and the other to a query or vice versa, depending on performance/memory preference.
 There are 2 alternative hash functions: DecimalHash and FNV1aHash.
 DecimalHash does not have collisions, but is not suitable for cases with large number of buckets or dimensions.
 FNV1aHash is applicable for all cases.